joshua2020181/spotifysync/README.md

 - chat/video call
 - marquees to see long song titles
 - don't have to login, just use spotify oauth
+- "protected" mode (only host/admin can clear, add)

 # long in the future:
 - discord bot integration
+- speed up search by

 # bugs
 - skipping/finishing song doesn't always update website
 - syncing still has a +- 1 second delay
 - shuffling doesn't work for 50+ songs i think
+- repeats last song is queue is empty
 -

 /account/: